-This statement was approved by our Leadership Team on 12 September 2022.
-It sets out the steps we are taking to ensure there is no modern slavery or human trafficking in any part of our business, including our supply chains.
+This statement sets out the steps we have taken and are continuing to take to ensure there is no modern slavery or human trafficking in any part of our business, including our supply chains.
 We produce this statement each financial year, in line with the Modern Slavery Act 2015.